Post 37: Lock-Free Ring Buffer — A Safe Channel Between ISR and Main Loop

-Following up on the previous part: each time the ISR receives a byte, it needs to pass it to the main loop for processing.
-In this part, we design a dedicated data structure to accomplish this task — a lock-free ring buffer.
+Following the previous post: The ISR receives one byte at a time that needs to be passed to the main loop for processing.
+In this post, we design a dedicated data structure to accomplish this task—the lock-free ring buffer.

-The Problem: Passing Data Between ISR and Main Loop
+The Problem: Data Transfer Between ISR and Main Loop

-The most intuitive approach might be a global variable.
-The ISR writes bytes into a global array, and the main loop reads from it.
-But there is a fundamental contradiction here — the ISR and the main loop are two independent execution flows.
-The ISR might be triggered while the main loop is reading the array (the reverse is impossible because the ISR interrupts the main loop, not the other way around).
-If the ISR is writing to a certain position in the array while the main loop happens to be reading the same position, the data read might be incomplete.
+The most intuitive solution might be a global variable.
+The ISR writes bytes into a global array, and the main loop reads from the array.
+However, there is a fundamental contradiction here—the ISR and the main loop are two independent execution flows.
+The ISR can be triggered while the main loop is in the middle of reading the array (the reverse is impossible, since the ISR interrupts the main loop, not the other way around).
+If the ISR is writing data to a specific location in the array while the main loop happens to be reading that same location, the data read might be incomplete.

-You might think of using a flag to solve this: the ISR sets a data_ready flag, and the main loop checks the flag and only reads if data is present.
-But if data arrives quickly — at 115200 baud, there are only 87 microseconds between two bytes — after the ISR writes the first byte and sets the flag, before it has time to write the second byte, the main loop might have already read away incomplete data.
+You might think of using a flag to solve this: The ISR sets a data_ready flag, and the main loop checks the flag and reads only if data is present.
+But if data arrives quickly—at 115200 baud, there are only 87 microseconds between two bytes—the ISR might write the first byte and set the flag, but before it can write the second byte, the main loop might have already read away incomplete data.

-We need a data structure that allows the ISR to continuously write and the main loop to continuously read, without interfering with each other, without locks, and without complex synchronization mechanisms.
-This data structure is the ring buffer (Circular Buffer / Ring Buffer).
+We need a data structure that allows the ISR to write continuously and the main loop to read continuously, without interfering with each other, without locks, and without complex synchronization mechanisms.
+This data structure is the ring buffer (Circular Buffer).

 The underlying structure of a ring buffer is a fixed-size array.
 The key lies in two index pointers: head and tail.

 Data flows in from the head end and flows out from the tail end.
-When the head reaches the end of the array, it wraps around to the beginning — this is the meaning of "ring."
-Imagine a circular conveyor belt: the producer (ISR) places products at one end, and the consumer (main loop) takes products from the other end.
-Both ends work independently without interfering with each other.
+When head reaches the end of the array, it wraps around to the beginning—this is the meaning of "ring".
+Imagine a circular conveyor belt: a producer (ISR) places products at one end, and a consumer (main loop) takes products from the other end.
+The two ends work independently without interfering.

 - Empty:

 When head or tail reaches the end of the array, it needs to wrap around to the beginning.
-The most intuitive approach is to use the modulo operator: index = index % N. However, on an ARM Cortex-M3, the modulo operation requires multiple instructions (division instructions take many cycles).
+The most intuitive approach is to use the modulo operator: index % N. However, modulo operations require multiple instructions on ARM Cortex-M3 (division instructions take many cycles).

 class CircularBuffer {